-The accounting for all significant components in the group is located in the UK, with all audit work over these components performed by the group audit team.
+The accounting for all principal trading subsidiaries in the group is located in the UK, with all audit work over these components performed by the group audit team.
 Therefore, there is no requirement to utilise separate component auditors.

 Other information